spiritmong3r/sleekify/README.md

 ⇨ <code>isEmpty</code>

-> Check if the List is empty or not
+> Check if the MutableList is empty or not

 **example :**